stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-3.md

   - Returning an error means we want to buble it up.
   - Returning `nil` for the `AsRenderable` means we don't care about this error at all.
 OK to move on.
+  - Do we have something to render?
-- Try to render the thing.
+    - Try to do so!

+_Note:_ It is definitely the case here that if our error handler fails to render and it is `ErrorRenderable` as well we'll keep trying.

 ```go
 func handleRenderError(err error, with any) (template.HTML, error) {